 A data breach can gravely harm the reputation of any business and also hurt the sentiments of the users whose information gets exposed.
-The matters may become even worse if the aftermath of the incidence is not handled decisively.
-Last week, the Australian tech giant Canva reported a major data breach which left the entire online community in shock.
+The matters may become even worse if the aftermath of the incident is not handled decisively.
+Last week, the Australian tech giant Canva reported a major data breach that left the entire online community in shock.

 In this major cybersecurity incident, the attacker stole records of over 139 million Canva users and the exposed data included real names, usernames, email addresses, and other sensitive personal information of users.

 However, the email passwords that were stolen with other data were heavily encrypted using the Bcrypt algorithm, and they wouldn’t be compromised.
 The dates of birth and home addresses of the users were also safe.

 Soon after the breach was confirmed, the authorities at Canva urged their users to change passwords as a precautionary measure.